NCI-GDC/gdc-maf-tool/README.md

 Alternatively, this data set can be accessed at the following link: https://portal.gdc.cancer.gov/repository?filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.analysis.workflow_type%22%2C%22value%22%3A%5B%22Aliquot+Ensemble+Somatic+Variant+Merging+and+Masking%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.data_format%22%2C%22value%22%3A%5B%22maf%22%5D%7D%7D%5D%7D

 To pass a set of files to this tool, query the desired files and download a GDC Manifest.
+This can be done by doing any of the following:

+- Adding all required files to the cart, going to the cart, and choosing "Download" --> "Manifest"
+- Choosing the "Manifest" button in the repository itself at the top of the list of files.

 ### Querying for Cases